NocturnLabs/opencode-autocode/templates/commands/auto-continue.md

 4. **Check opencode-progress.txt** for notes from previous sessions
 5. **Review git history** to see what's been done recently
 6. **Count remaining work** - how many tests are still failing?
+7. **Detect project type** - check `app_spec.md` for frontend/web components

 Understanding `app_spec.md` is critical - it contains the full requirements for the application you're building. **If you need to refine or update the spec, modify `app_spec.md` directly.
 Do NOT create separate files like `refined_specification.xml`.**

+**WEB PROJECT DETECTION:**
+If `app_spec.md` contains frontend technology (React, Vue, HTML, HTMX, etc.) or mentions "web app", "PWA", "SPA", or "frontend", this is a **web project**.
+For web projects:

+- You MUST use `chrome-devtools` MCP for interactive verification
+- Check browser console for errors after implementing features
+- E2E tests (Playwright) should be used for `verification_command`

 ---